Lost-Outpost/outlander/GAMEPLAY.md

 # Gameplay Guide

-> :ledger: **IMPORTANT NOTE: This gameplay guide reflects The Path 1.0.0 version.
+> :ledger: **IMPORTANT NOTE: This gameplay guide reflects Outlander 1.0.0 version.
 Guides for previous versions may be found by clicking the History button in the upper left corner of this page.**

 ## Overview

-This guide highlights major mods included in The Path in the following categories:
+This guide highlights major mods included in Outlander in the following categories:

 - [Hotkeys](#hotkeys)
 - [User Interface and Camera](#user-interface-and-camera)